Lasagne/Lasagne/docs/user/layers.rst

 When creating an input layer, you should specify the shape of the input data.
-In this example, the input is a matrix with shape (100, 50), representing a batch of 100 data points, where each data point is a vector of length 50. the first dimension of a tensor is usually the batch dimension, following the established Theano and scikit-learn conventions.
+In this example, the input is a matrix with shape (100, 50), representing a batch of 100 data points, where each data point is a vector of length 50.
+The first dimension of a tensor is usually the batch dimension, following the established Theano and scikit-learn conventions.

 The hidden layer of the network is a dense layer with 200 units, taking its